 WIDE ANGLE LENS

-I had a Canon 16-35mm lens for years, and while the focal length range is great it just isn’t sharp at the edges.
-Then Canon came out with the 16-35mm II, and this is better but it’s not as sharp as other wide angle lenses.
-I finally sold this lens and bought the Canon 14mm fixed focal length lens and the Canon 24-105mm.
-Both these are very sharp and I use them all the time.
-Yes, I lost the 14-24mm range, but usually when you use an ultra wide angle, it’s almost always used on the widest focal length setting.
-Recently, Canon introduced the 11-24mm lens and this is truly incredible.
-However, it is expensive and very heavy.
+I had a Canon 16-35mm lens for years, and while the focal length range is great it just wasn’t sharp at the edges.
+Then Canon came out with the 16-35mm III, and this is a great lens.
+Very sharp.
+I also recently bought the Sigma 14mm f/1.8 for shooting in low light.
+It's sharp, even at the edges, but it's heavy -- 2 1/2 pounds.
+I do hand-held HDR sequences with this lens because the large aperture enables me to use faster shutter speeds in low light environments.
+A favorite lens of mine and one that I use all the time is the Canon 24-105mm.
+Canon introduced the 11-24mm lens and this is truly incredible.
+However, it is expensive and very heavy -- heavier than the Sigma.
 But if you can carry the weight and don't mind the $3000 price tag, it is the primo wide angle lens to own.

 On the Nikon side, there is the 14-24mm which is awesome.
 It’s sharp, and it has a great wide angle range.
 For those of you who have smaller sensors, I recommend the Canon 10-22mm wide angle lens or the Nikon 12-24mm wide angle lens.